rmitchellscott/xovi-extensions/README.md

 - Added white background to the sleeping text

 ### 5. preventNotebookZoomOut.qmd
 Forces all notebook pages to start at 1x zoom with optional horizontal offset.
-Only affects notebooks.
+Only affects notebooks, only affects portrait orientation.
 Designed for the Paper Pro Move.

 ### 6. quickSettingsScreenshot.qmd
 Adds a screenshot button to the quick settings menu.